2024–25 Port Vale F.C. season

 The 2024–25 season is the 113th season in the history of Port Vale Football Club and their first season back in League Two since the 2021–22 season, following their relegation from League One in the previous season.
-The season covers the period from 1 July 2024 to 30 June 2025.

 Manager Darren Moore signed twelve permanent and four loan players whilst allowing eight to leave.
 An opening-day win at Salford City seemed to justify a sense of positivity, only for this to be followed by one point from three games, including a 4–0 defeat at Barrow.
 Three wins from four league games in September saw Vale rise to fifth in the table and won Moore the League Two Manager of the Month award.
 Vale added 16 points from a possible 18 on offer in October to establish themselves as league leaders and win Moore a second Manager of the Month award.
 Despite winning only once in November, they remained top of the table, whilst exiting the FA Cup in the first round.
 The poor form continued, however, as three points from a possible 18 in December saw the Vale drop into the play-offs.

 An unbeaten run throughout January and February kept the Vale in touch of the automatic promotion places.
 In March, 12 points from eight games – two of which had been rearranged from earlier in the season – kept them within four points of the top spot.
 Four wins from six games in April secured the club an automatic promotion place with one game left.
 The Vale's consistency and hard-to-beat quality was proven by them having the third-best records both home and away, as well as the fewest league defeats in the division.

 Darren Moore led the club to promotion.

 Ryan Croasdale was the club's Player of the Year.

 Lorent Tolaj was top scorer with 15 goals.

 Ben Garrity was the club captain.

 Port Vale players celebrate the goal promoting them back to League One with the away end at Plough Lane on 26 April.